Samkhya: Liberation or mokṣa

-Vacaspati gave a metaphorical example to elaborate the position that the puruṣa is only mistakenly ascribed bondage: although the king is ascribed victory or defeat, it is actually the soldiers that experience it.
-It is then not merely that bondage is only mistakenly ascribed to the puruṣa, but that liberation is like bondage, wrongly ascribed to the puruṣa and should be ascribed to prakriti alone.
+Vacaspati gave a metaphorical example to elaborate the position that the Puruṣa is only mistakenly ascribed bondage: although the king is ascribed victory or defeat, it is actually the soldiers that experience it.
+It is then not merely that bondage is only mistakenly ascribed to the Puruṣa, but that liberation is like bondage, wrongly ascribed to the Puruṣa and should be ascribed to Prakṛti alone.

 Other forms of Samkhya teach that Mokṣa is attained by one's own development of the higher faculties of discrimination achieved by meditation and other yogic practices.
-Moksha is described by Samkhya scholars as a state of liberation, where Sattva guna predominates.
+Moksha is described by Samkhya scholars as a state of liberation, where sattva guṇa predominates.